fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 **MIG (Multi-Instance GPU)** on A100 and H100 lets you partition a single GPU into multiple virtual GPUs.
 Each partition gets dedicated memory and compute.
 This is useful for cloud providers who want to rent GPU time to multiple customers, but for training large models, you'll want the full GPU.

-**NVLink-C2C** in Grace Hopper systems connects the CPU and GPU with 900 GB/s bandwidth.
+**NVLink-C2C** in Grace Hopper systems connects the CPU and GPU with 900 GB/s bandwidth (aggregate bidirectional).
 This lets the GPU access CPU memory directly, useful for models that don't fit in GPU memory.
 The Grace CPU has 512 GB LPDDR5X, so a GH200 system gives you 608 GB total addressable memory (96 GB GPU + 512 GB CPU).

 When you're designing distributed systems, these architectural details determine your parallelism strategy.
 High NVLink bandwidth means tensor parallelism is viable.
 Large memory means you can fit bigger models or use fewer GPUs.
 Fast HBM means you can process larger batches without hitting memory bandwidth limits.